karl-run/react-bottom-scroll-listener/README.md

 const scrollRef = useBottomScrollListener(callback);

-<div ref={scrollRef}>Callback will be invoked when this container is scrolled to bottom.</div>
+<div ref={scrollRef}>Callback will be invoked when this container is scrolled to bottom.</div>;
 ```

 **Parameters**

 ```
-useBottomScrollListener(
+useBottomScrollListener<T extends HTMLElement>(
+  // Required callback that will be invoked when scrolled to bottom
+  onBottom: () => void,
+  // Options, entirely optional, you can provide one or several to overwrite the defaults options?: {
-   onBottom,         // Required callback that will be invoked when scrolled to bottom offset = 0,       // Offset from bottom of page in pixels.
-E.g. 300 will trigger onBottom 300px from the bottom of the page debounce = 200,   // Optional debounce in milliseconds, defaults to 200ms debounceOptions,  // Overwrite the debounceOptions for lodash.debounce, default to { leading: true }
+    // Offset from bottom of page in pixels.
+E.g. 300 will trigger onBottom 300px from the bottom of the page offset?: number
+    // Optional debounce in milliseconds, defaults to 200ms debounce?: number
+    // Overwrite the debounceOptions for lodash.debounce, default to { leading: true }
+    debounceOptions?: DebounceOptions
+    // If container is too short, enables a trigger of the callback if that happens, defaults to false triggerOnNoScroll?: boolean
+  },
-   triggerOnNoScroll,// If container is too short, enables a trigger of the callback if that happens, defaults to false ) // returns React.MutableRefObject Optionally you can use this to pass to a element to use that as the scroll container
+); // returns React.MutableRefObject Optionally you can use this to pass to a element to use that as the scroll container
 ```

 ### Component